 Her writing has been published in The New York Times, the Financial Times and the San Francisco Chronicle.
 Her articles include business stories, features on food, homes and architecture, as well as profiles and interviews.
 Tracey has worked as an editor for various business-to-business magazines and at the Financial Times, as well as for private clients, including non-profits and authors.
 She has edited two books — and worked as a professional blogger.
 Email: email@example.com

-Emilie Raguso (Senior Reporter) ran community news site Albany Patch in Albany, CA, from April 2010 until October 2012.
-Her stories have been featured on the New York Times website, Salon and NPR, and in the East Bay Express.
+Emilie Raguso (Senior Reporter) joined the Berkeleyside team in October 2012.
+Prior to that, she launched and ran community news site Albany Patch in Albany, CA. Her stories have been featured on the New York Times website, Salon and NPR, and in the East Bay Express.
 Emilie was a crime reporter for The Modesto Bee after getting her master’s in journalism from UC Berkeley in 2006.
 She has lived primarily in the East Bay since 2004.
+Read more.
 Tel: 510-459-8325.
-Email: email@example.com
+Email: firstname.lastname@example.org

 John Seal is Berkeleyside’s film critic.
 A movie connoisseur with a penchant for natty hats who lives in Oakland, writes a weekly film recommendation column at Box Office Prophets, as well as a column in The Phantom of the Movie’s Videoscope, an old-fashioned paper magazine, published quarterly.
 He also writes regular film reviews for IMDB which can be read here.